GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_docs/tut-xsv-gnparser.md

 ## Examine CSV file

-[names.csv] contains `names.csv` --- a well-formatted CSV file with many strings to evaluate.
+[names.csv] is a well-formatted CSV file with many strings to evaluate.
 At first we will examine its content:

 Let's see how many lines it has.